RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/faq.md

 [More about RNAcentral &rarr;]({% url 'about' %})

-### What sequences are included in RNAcentral? <a style="cursor: pointer" id="included-sequences" ng-click="scrollTo('included-sequences')" name="included-sequences" class="text-muted smaller"><i class="fa fa-link"></i></a>

-The [INSDC](http://www.insdc.org/) databases contain a large number of sequences annotated with **non-coding features**.

-RNAcentral imports **all** non-coding features found on INSDC entries as individual sequences, including the data submitted to INSDC by the expert databases.

-In addition, RNAcentral contains sequences from Rfam seed and full alignments, which also refer to the INSDC accession space.

 ### What sequences are excluded from RNAcentral? <a style="cursor: pointer" id="excluded-sequences" ng-click="scrollTo('excluded-sequences')" name="excluded-sequences" class="text-muted smaller"><i class="fa fa-link"></i></a>

 * sequences shorter than **10 nucleotides**